HOW DO P.A.I.N.T. internshipS WORK?

 P.a.i.n.t.
 INTERN TESTIMONIAL

-“The experience of P.A.I.N.T. internships has been very valuable over the course of my first year at UW-Stout.
+“The experience of P.A.I.N.T. internships has been very valuable over the course of my time at UW-Stout.
 Coming into this program as a transfer sophomore, I was not sure how far my experience with coaching for my local swim team would get me in an art classroom.
-Through two P.A.I.N.T. internships, I learned how to translate art as a subject into art as an avenue for students to learn about themselves.
+Through P.A.I.N.T. internships, I learned how to translate art as a subject into art as an avenue for students to learn about themselves.
 The greatest thing that I have taken from these lessons (I am primarily working with students at the elementary level) is to be flexible in lessons, especially if that allows the student to enhance their self expression.
-I love being able to provide opportunities for these students to experiment and make projects that push their creative minds.
-Another wonderful factor of these internships is that they allow me to know the students that live in Menomonie.
+I provide opportunities for these students to experiment and make projects that push their creative minds!
+Also, these internships allow me to know the students that live in Menomonie.
 I feel that sometimes as college students we are disconnected within the actual community that we live in.
 These internships allowed me to develop relationships with the youth of Menomonie, who could possibly be my students in my student teaching in a couple years.
 Finally, P.A.I.N.T. has shown me how much joy I receive from teaching.
 Through the experience of these internships, I have found a love for inspiring others.
 Providing techniques and materials for their passions to be displayed through art is an honor.
 I plan on continuing with these internships, as every new internship provides a new opportunity for me to learn how I can make myself a better educator.”